valahraban/AID-World-Info-research-sheet/AID WI Research Sheet.md

 The current event: You're sitting in a chair.
 ```

 Experiments on Discord show similar efficiency to the older formats discussed above.
 In some ways it may be better, like sticking on to the scene you have created through the combined use of mentioned WI and remember.
 The caveat is how strictly the `#` letter is utilized, slightly restricting your writing and making it incompatible with scripting although this is intentional.
 Scripts like EWIJSON likely don't work as well with formats using newlines anyways.
 The important thing is to make deliberate choices on your formatting across the board and making them play nice with any scripts you're interested in using.
+Cris has expressed interest in improving his formatting and supporting new users on discord.
+He also worked on a prompt method called the `Character Generator 3000` that didn't end up getting a scenario released by birb's understanding,

 ### Misc Tips
 Thanks to scripting we can insert lines anywhere in context(history) now.
 One of the earlier implementations of this was Editor's Notes.
 This concept is used manually or with a simple script.
 The in-game tooltips describe author's notes as style hints or being useful for controlling what and how the AI will generate.
-Paraphrasing from Gnurro(who came up with the idea and authored the original script) `EN behaves more like tooltips suggest AN should work as some kind of more or less direct command about how things should go on.
+Paraphrasing from Gnurro(who came up with the idea and authored the original script) `EN behaves more like tool tips suggest AN should work as some kind of more or less direct command about how things should go on.
 AN needs other wording, but which work best for it has been fiddled with a lot by now.
 Someone should try combining AN and EN though, would be interesting to see if that gives some kind of belt/brace effect.` Private testing has shown that EN works more like a conductor, keeping the output on whatever track you've given it.
 More testing is needed combined with things like the `Editor's Notes: This novel has no plot twists, it follows a linear storyline.` consistency string and `RATING:` when used in notes.
-EWIJSON can achieve this easily with the key: `.#[p=3` and the entry containing whatever you want to insert 3 lines before your next action.
+EWIJSON can achieve this easily with the key: `.#[p=3]` and the entry containing whatever you want to insert 3 lines in front of your next action.

 After we discovered that GPT3 got updated to better handle numbers methods have been developed to utilize this inside WI.
 Right now the most interesting trick is using the unicode multiplication symbol `⋅`.
 Putting `0 ⋅ legs` inside APPEAR was an effective way of making making the AI realize some character lag legs, but better alternatives have been worked out like ¬legs `¬` being the unicode symbol for negation.
 It's also easier on tokens than the middle dot.
+The conjunction symbol `∧` is great for separating traits, but keeping them associated with the same origin.
+The equivalent symbol `⇔` is great for making the AI understand that an entity or name is equivalent to another another entity or even a group of traits.

 The biggest and most thorough testing on symbols has been done by Monky and he has provided us with two documents for Griffin and Dragon he calls the CODEX_SIGNUM.
+We also have a second document for unassorted random research.
 These and many other useful user-provided documents can be found in the docs section:
 https://github.com/valahraban/AID-World-Info-research-sheet/tree/main/docs/